 ReLink IV

-These occurrences can result in patient injuries, loss of fluid resources, and exposure to blood and hazardous medicine.(2, 3, 4) Dislodgement also creates additional work for healthcare professionals, requiring up to 30 minutes to reinstate the infusion.(5)
+IV dislodgement leads to over 10% catheter failures.(1) These incidents can result in patient injuries, loss of fluid resources, and exposure to blood and hazardous drugs.(2, 3, 4) Dislodgement creates additional work for healthcare professionals, requiring up to 30 minutes to reinstate the infusion.(5)

 Benefits